axingjia/Journey_To_Data_Structure/README.md

 [iterator implementation](./workable/interIterator.java)

+MY: how linklist encapsulate iterator is interesting too.
+It has a function that return a new iterator that accepts a parameter of a linked list object, replaced with this keyword.

 When you delete an item with deleteCurrent(), should the iterator end up pointing to the next item, to the previous item, or back at the beginning of the list?
 Keeping